Lynden, Washington: Events

+Performing arts and music

+The Claire Theatre in downtown Lynden was established in 1987 and hosts multiple community theater performances each year.
+The Lynden Music Festival has hosted musical performances at events throughout the year since 2009.
+Performances are often held in local businesses and churches.

 Religion

 The city is noted for its abundance of churches.
 At one time, Lynden claimed to hold the world record for most churches per square mile and per capita, although that is unsubstantiated.
 Due to the town's large population of those who attend or are members of Lynden's many churches, the town has had a long tradition of most businesses closing on Sunday.
-In recent years, businesses have started to open on Sundays, as in other communities, but the area remains mostly unchanged.
-Similarly, a law of 41 years prohibiting Sunday alcohol sales was repealed on October 20, 2008, due to a shift in public opinion.
+In recent years, businesses have started to open on Sundays, as in other communities; a law of 41 years prohibiting Sunday alcohol sales was repealed on October 20, 2008, due to a shift in public opinion.

 Education

-There are three public elementary schools in Lynden: Isom Elementary, Bernice Vossbeck, and Fisher Elementary.
-There is also the private Lynden Christian Elementary.
-There is one public middle school (Lynden Middle School), which moved to a new building in 2018, and also the private Lynden Christian Middle School.
-The two main high schools are Lynden High School and Lynden Christian High School.
-There are also several much smaller private schools in the area such as Cornerstone Christian School, Covenant Christian School, and Ebenezer Christian School.
+The city is served by the Lynden School District.

+Media

+The Lynden Tribune is a weekly newspaper published in Lynden since 1908.
+It was the successor to the defunct Lynden Sun-Pilot, which formed in 1905.
+The Lewis family has owned and operated the paper since 1914.
+The family business ran its own printing press until it was shuttered in 2025.

 Infrastructure

 Transportation

 Lynden is served by two state highways: State Route 539, which travels north to the Canadian border and south to Bellingham; and State Route 546, which travels east towards Sumas.
+The Whatcom Transportation Authority provides bus service between Lynden and Cordata Station in Bellingham.
+The city is also connected via a short branch of the BNSF Railway system, traveling east to a junction with the Sumas Subdivision.

 The city is home to Lynden Municipal Airport (Jansen Field), located between Benson and Depot roads, with private residences connected to the taxiways.
-Lynden is also connected via a short branch of the BNSF Railway system, traveling east to a junction with the Sumas Subdivision.

-The Whatcom Transportation Authority provides bus service on Route 26 between Lynden and Cordata Station in Bellingham.
+The Port of Bellingham proposed a takeover of the airport in the early 1980s to support local cropdusting operations, but abandoned their plans due to its proximity to the town, which disqualified it from receiving federal matching funds for improvements.